-Polaris.
 This blue-domed rotating restaurant and bar sits perched atop the Hyatt Regency Atlanta.
-Recently reopened in summer 2014, the space is now sleek and sophisticated with over-sized windows designed to capture the breathtaking views of the city below.
+The space is sleek and sophisticated with over-sized windows designed to capture the breathtaking views of the city below.
 The chef-inspired menu has several small plates created around local ingredients, and the desserts are perfect for a cozy dinner for two.

 Canoe is nestled along the banks of the Chattahoochee River.
 The view, at its best during sunset, is the perfect backdrop for the award-winning cuisine.
 An ever-changing menu keeps the choices fresh and exciting, with the Oysters on the Half Shell with Champagne Mignonette Sauce always being a delicious choice.
 A walk through their romantic gardens is the perfect ending to a remarkable meal.

 This iconic restaurant is on the 72nd floor of the Westin Peachtree Plaza and is always listed as a favorite for most romantic restaurant in Atlanta.
 It boasts a 360-degree view of Atlanta, contemporary food choices like Confit Duck Shepard’s Pie and Southern favorites such as Chicken and Dumplings, served in an intimate setting that oozes romance.